Dryinidae

 Dryinidae is a cosmopolitan family of solitary wasps.
-Its name comes from the Greek drys for oak: Latreille named the type genus Dryinus because the first species was collected in an oak plant in Spain.
+Its name comes from the Greek drys for oak: Latreille named the type genus Dryinus because the first species was collected on an oak tree in Spain.
 The larvae are parasitoids of the nymphs and adults of Auchenorrhyncha.
-Dryinidae comprises approximately 1900 described species, distributed in 17 subfamilies and 53 genera.
+Dryinidae comprises over 1900 described species, distributed in 11 extant subfamilies and 57 genera.

 Description

 The adult wasp can measure from 0.9 to 5.0 mm in length and in some cases can reach 13 mm.
 The body of the adult wasp has a 'waist' where it is constricted in the middle.
 The rear legs have spurs which may be used for grooming.
 The antennae have 10 segments.
 Many species have a marked sexual dimorphism, where males are totally different from the females in the size and shape of the body.
 Males have wings while females are often wingless and resemble worker ants.
 The ovipositor is retractable and not visible when retracted.